 The sub-element <Path> defines the path of the parts to be followed from the <FromItem> item, according to SystemWeaver Path queries.

-Given the above constraint on the "Documents" relationship called "Section", users will be presented with a drop-down list of valid parts to link the issue to.
-All of the parts meet the definition in the constraint and they can only select a single value.
+Given the above constraint on the "Calibration parameters" relationship called "Parameter", users will be presented with a drop-down list of valid parts to link the issue to.
+All of the parts meet the definition in the constraint, i.e., they must be a part of the "Component 1", and they can only select a single value.

 Once the relationship type is created, to be able to use it, you must include it in the configuration of the Issue Type(s) for which you want it to apply.
 When applied, a user will be then be able to choose this type of relationship link between an item and an issue of this type.